aerogear/aerogear-unifiedpush-server/README.md

 ### Deployment

-For deployment to a specific server (Wildfly or JBossAS7), you need to build the WAR files and deploy them to a running and configured server.
+For deployment of the `master branch` to a specific server (Wildfly or JBossAS7), you need to build the WAR files and deploy them to a running and configured server.

 First build the entire project:
 ```